project-everest/project-everest.github.io/indexnew.md

 [MSR-INRIA](https://www.inria.fr/en/institute/partnerships/industrial-partnerships2/microsoft-research)
 joint center.

-## Secure Communication Components with Formal Proofs
+# Secure Communication Components with Proofs

 Focusing on the HTTPS ecosystem, including components such as the TLS protocol and its underlying cryptographic algorithms, Project Everest